Lundy's Restaurant: Initial stores and second restaurant

-Lundy's was acquired in the early 1990s by the publicly traded TAM Restaurant Group, which in 1996 reopened it as a smaller venue in the same location.
-Restaurateurs Frank and Jeanne Cretella, who The New York Times reported had "helped revive Lundy's", headed the TAM Restaurant Group and also managed the Boathouse Cafe at Loeb Boathouse in Central Park.
+Tam reopened the second Lundy's on December 6, 1995.
 The second iteration of Lundy's only occupied about half of the space taken up by the original eatery.
-Nonetheless, the opening of the new Lundy's location spurred a wave of development on Emmons Avenue.
+The opening of the new Lundy's location spurred a wave of development on Emmons Avenue.
 By March 1996, property owners reported that real estate prices had doubled and that vacant apartments were being occupied.
 Formerly vacant lots were being developed and new restaurants and other businesses were being opened along Emmons Avenue, including two shopping plazas and a sports bar.
-Lundy's itself saw waiting lists of up to one month long for weekend reservations, and it received an influx of calls inquiring as to whether the restaurant had truly reopened.
-Despite its relative remoteness, Lundy's was popular, with patrons coming from as far as eastern Long Island.

-By 1998 there was also a Japanese restaurant at the site of the original Lundy's, while the retail space was unused and being converted into office space.
+Lundy's itself saw waiting lists of up to one month for weekend reservations, and many people called to ask if the restaurant had reopened.
+Despite its relative remoteness (it was nearly 10 miles from Manhattan and not easily accessible by subway or taxi), Lundy's was popular, with patrons coming from as far as eastern Long Island.
+The Times later wrote that the Cretellas had "helped revive Lundy's".
+By 1998 there was also a Japanese restaurant at the site of the original Lundy's, while the retail space was being converted into office space.
 The unused space later became Lundy's Landing Shopping Plaza, though the shopping space was initially unsuccessful.

-The new owners of Lundy's opened a branch location in 2001, at 205 West 50th Street near Manhattan's Times Square, but it lasted only a short time.
-Lundy's was nearly seized by the New York state government in 2003 due to non-payment of taxes, though this was quickly resolved after back taxes were paid.
-In December 2004, a family-owned business named The Players Club, headed by restaurateur Afrodite Dimitroulakos, announced it had acquired Lundy's from the TAM Restaurant Group.
+Tam had planned to expand Lundy's into a brand with dozens of locations across the U.S., but this was canceled after the company began to experience financial issues in late 2000.
+Tam opened a branch location in 2001, at 205 West 50th Street near Manhattan's Times Square, which lasted only a short time.
+Lundy's temporarily closed in May 2003 after Tam failed to pay taxes, but it reopened soon afterward when Tam filed for Chapter 11 bankruptcy protection.
+By the next year, Tam's president Tony Golio said that "business is good".
+A family-owned business named The Players Club, headed by restaurateur Afrodite Dimitroulakos, acquired Lundy's from Tam in December 2004.
+The Dimitroulakos family expanded the restaurant's menu and added a sushi bar.
+Lundy's again closed in January 2007; a state judge had ordered the closure of the restaurant because the Demetroulakos family had filed for bankruptcy and had not paid rent in several months.